 In 2011, Don Keith published another historical work, UNDERSEA WARRIOR, about the life and exploits of Commander Dudley "Mush" Morton, World War II's first submarine "ace" and one of its most inspiring and controversial personalities.
 Don’s latest two biographies include the amazing and inspirational story of a man whose life experiences would make Horatio Alger look like a pessimist.
 MATTIE C.'s BOY tells the story of Shelley Stewart, who grew up challenged by poverty, family cruelty, brutal racism and more to become one of the country's top radio broadcasting personalities, a successful businessman, and one of the key players in the human rights movement in Birmingham, Alabama, in the 1960s.
 The second biography, DREAM ON, is the true story of Steve Skipper, who as a teenager was a brutal enforcer for the Crips gang but overcame that life to become one of our most honored and successful artists.

 Don's latest non-fiction works include THE SHIP THAT WOULDN'T DIE, the amazing, true story of a ship mistakenly attacked by the Japanese at the Battle of the Coral Sea and how her crew managed to survive four days adrift at sea, and THE INDESTRUCTIBLE MAN, the inspiring story of World War II hero Captain Dixie Kiefer who led his men through the Coral Sea, Midway, and a brutal kamikaze attack in the China Sea.

 Don lives in Indian Springs Village, Alabama, with his wife, Charlene.

-Sign up to get exclusive access to updates, special offers, free books and new releases from Wallace and Keith and the SRP Mystery & Thriller Team.
+Sign up to get exclusive access to updates, special offers, free books and new releases from Wallace and Keith.